sol/doctest/README.markdown

 -- 65
 ```

-If an example fails, subsequent examples from the same group are skiped.
-E.g. for
+If an example fails, subsequent examples from the same group are skipped.
+E.g.
+for

 ```haskell
 -- |